 Model-View-Controller (MVC) is a lightweight architecture that makes it much easier to build and test ASP.NET web applications.
 It’s vital to include a discussion of MVC in your interview.
 MVC breaks each application down into three parts:

-MVC supersedes the older web forms structure of ASP.NET.
-Follow-up interview questions could involve asking about this difference, with the main advantage of ASP.NET MVC over ASP.NET Web Forms being that each part can be tested separately, without the need to load the entire application, allowing for speedy test-driven development.
+MVC supersedes the older web forms structure of ASP.NET, so follow-up interview questions could ask about this difference.
+A developer should know the main advantage of ASP.NET MVC over ASP.NET Web Forms is that each part can be tested separately, without the need to load the entire application, allowing for speedy test-driven development.

 ASP.NET MVC allows only one model to be bound to each view, but there are several workarounds for this.
-Candidates may discuss some or all of these solutions when answering this interview question.
+Candidates may discuss some or all of these solutions when answering.
 For example, the ASP.NET framework includes the class ExpandoObject, which is a dynamic model that can be passed to the view.

-8. What is the difference between Stateful and Stateless?
+12. What is the difference between stateful and stateless?

-This interview question covers some fundamental aspects of ASP.NET application development.
+This query covers some fundamental aspects of ASP.NET application development.
 The web protocol HTTP is stateless because it doesn’t have built-in support for recording states.
 For example, it doesn’t store information about what actions a user has taken during a session.

-Effective interview questions balance an assessment of acumen with the ASP.NET developer candidates’ understanding of the framework.
-You could also ask about past projects that they’re particularly proud of, or the kinds of work they would like to do going forward.
-Their responses to these questions help you gain insight into how they approach their ASP.NET coding career.
-In turn, you get to show them that you’re committed to combining the candidate’s goals with your company’s objectives.
+Effective ASP.NET interview questions balance an assessment of acumen and understanding of the framework.
+You could also ask about past projects candidates are particularly proud of, or the kinds of work they would like to do going forward.
+These questions provide insight into how developers approach their careers.
+In turn, you get to show you’re committed to combining candidates’ goals with your company’s objectives.